Are you looking for quirky places where culture, entertainment and industrial heritage go hand in hand? Add these hotspots to your agenda!

 Right next to Studio CityGate, the brand-new Circle Park occupies a stretch of wasteland of no less than 18,000m².
 The site is surrounded by bright pink containers that provide shelter during a storm but also serve as cosy rooms for workshops on the circular economy.
 The cultural programme is constantly evolving: open-air theatre in front of a 300-seat grandstand, flea markets, yoga and dance classes, concerts, neighbourhood parties...
 Keep an eye on their events calender!
 Meanwhile, you can visit the bar and the sports fields for a game of paddle and beach volley.

 Tour à PLomb

 The Tour à Plomb is a fairly recent addition to Brussels' rich cultural landscape.
 As a neighbourhood centre in the commune of the City of Brussels, it is bustling with (socio-)cultural, artistic and sporting activities.
 The site was created in 1832, and the tower was built in 1898.
 It lost its industrial function in the early 1960s, but its current cultural repurposing only happened in 2018.
 There are plenty of activities in the pipeline such as host lectures, creative workshops, openings, and more cultural treats.

 (c) Georges de Kinder

 Le Tri Postal

 Right at the entrance of Brussels-Midi Station you'll find Le Tri Postal, in a mastodon of a building, that stood empty for more than 20 years.
 Until 1997, this was the largest postal sorting centre in Belgium.
 The national train company SNCB/NMBS has plans to repurpose the building in the future, but in the meantime, its collective Communa who is upgrading the neighbourhood with a number of creative projects.
-Every Thursday until mid-August, Tri Postal is hosting talented artists and DJs.
-For other events, keep an eye on their Facebook page, they're currently working on their summer programming.
+Keep an eye on their Facebook page.